Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 Later, django introduced Class Based Views.
 Like many other django components, it's now possible to define a view by subclassing a django core class.

-With CBV, django also introduced **generic views**, a set of base classes that already do what most common web application views need: add a new item, delete item, edit an item, render a template, redirect, etc.
+With CBV, django also introduced **generic views**, a set of base classes that already do what most common web application views need: add a new item, delete an item, edit an item, render a template, redirect, etc.

 The CBV - and the generic views -  are great when you need the very common use cases (e.g.  show a simple list of items).
 But once you need some not-so-obvious functionality, it becomes incredibly complicated to use the correct subclass, mixins, methods and properties.
 To get an idea, see the [complete CBV reference](https://ccbv.co.uk/).